Gozo (1798–1800): History

-On 29 October, Cassar requested that Gozo becomes a separate diocese.
+On 29 October, Cassar requested that Gozo become a separate diocese.
 The Roman Catholic Diocese of Gozo was eventually created on 22 September 1864, 65 years after Cassar's petition.
-During Cassar's rule of Gozo, he organized the administration, reopened the law courts and elected new jurists; and even opened a customs house.
+During Cassar's rule of Gozo, he organised the administration, reopened the law courts and elected new jurists; and even opened a customs house.

+King Ferdinand took advantage of Napoleon's absence in the French campaign in Egypt and Syria and of Horatio Nelson's victories and seized Rome on 29 November.
+On the defeat of some of his columns, Ferdinand hurried back to Naples.
+On the approach of the French, Ferdinand fled on 23 December aboard Nelson's ship HMS Vanguard to Palermo, leaving his capital in a state of anarchy.
+The French took Naples and the Parthenopean Republic was established by its citizens; Ferdinand reconquered it in May 1800.

-When the French garrison in Valletta surrendered in September 1800, the British established the Malta Protectorate.
+When the French garrison in Valletta surrendered in September of that same year, the British established the Malta Protectorate.
 Cassar continued to rule Gozo independently until 20 August 1801, when the British civil commissioner, Charles Cameron, removed him from the position.
 Emmanuel Vitale, another leader of the Maltese insurrection, became governor, superintendent and the health director of Gozo, a post which he held until his death fourteen months later.

 On 16 December 1805, Cassar died at the age of 58.